A Guide to Australian Business Awards

 Why not let us help you plan your Australian and APAC award strategy?
 Or write up your written submissions?
 We’ve been helping businesses select and win business awards for over ten years.
 In fact we are the world’s awards experts and have won over 2,000 credible awards!
 Details of our award entry writing services can be found here.

-We look forward to hearing from you and helping you win awards.
+We look forward to helping you win awards.

-(C) This article was written by Marco Rossi and is the intellectual property of award entry consultants Boost Awards
+(C) This article was written by Thomas Paton and is the intellectual property of award entry consultants Boost Awards

 A Guide to Australian Business Awards

-But if you were to interpret it as a metaphor for an external body that highlights others’ business accomplishments so they can win awards in Australia, that’s exactly where we come in.
-With the launch of Boost Awards APAC we’re bringing the expertise we’ve garnered as the world’s first and largest award entry consultancy to companies in the Asia-Pacific region.
+With the launch of Boost Awards APAC, we’re bringing the expertise we’ve gained as the world’s first and largest award entry consultancy to companies in the Asia-Pacific region.

-Australia hosts a plethora of high-profile gongs, such as the Australian Bank and Finance Awards and the DBM Australian Financial Awards, which pay extraordinary commercial and reputational dividends for the winners.
+Australia hosts multiple high-profile banking awards, such as the Australian Bank and Finance Awards and the DBM Australian Financial Awards, which pay excellent commercial and reputational rewards to the winners.

-Casting the net in a wider arc, myriad prominent award programmes exist across the APAC region (and indeed the globe) with categories for which Australian banks are decidedly eligible, such as the ABF Retail Banking Awards and the Euromoney Awards For Excellence.
-For example, in the former, HSBC Bank Australia has previously walked away with awards for Consumer Finance Product of the Year – Australia, Credit Card Initiative of the Year – Australia and New Consumer Lending Product of the Year – Australia.
+Casting the net wider, many prominent award programmes exist across APAC, with categories for which Australian banks are eligible, such as the ABF Retail Banking Awards and the Euromoney Awards For Excellence.

-Other such schemes include a series of awards featuring Australian Banking categories helmed by the vastly influential Global Finance magazine, which attracts readers in 163 countries and therefore boasts an estimable international reach: the Global Finance World’s Best Bank Awards, Global Finance Private Bank Awards, Global Finance Best Investment Bank Awards and Global Finance Best Digital Bank Awards.
-These are hotly contested every year by the biggest Australian Banks and are seen as highly credible within the industry.
+Additional schemes include a series of awards featuring Australian Banking categories run by the influential Global Finance magazine, which attracts readers in 163 countries.
+These schemes include the Global Finance World’s Best Bank Awards, Global Finance Private Bank Awards, Global Finance Best Investment Bank Awards and Global Finance Best Digital Bank Awards.
+Each of these awards is entered annually by the largest Australian banks, and all these schemes are considered to be prestigious.

-Of equivalent importance and impact is PWM (Professional Wealth Management) magazine, published by the Financial Times, which proffers Australian banking awards to celebrate private banking groups that can demonstrate maximal integrity in every aspect of their dealings: The Banker Global Private Banking Awards, Global Private Banking Innovation Awards and Wealth Tech Awards.
+Of similar impact and importance is PWM (Professional Wealth Management) magazine, published by the Financial Times, which celebrates excellence in Australian private banking via the following schemes: The Banker Global Private Banking Awards, Global Private Banking Innovation Awards and Wealth Tech Awards.

 Australian Great Employer Awards